 One innovative approach for improving antenatal care is group antenatal care (gANC).
-This care model incorporates pregnancy assessments and parent education in small groups, either with shorter individual appointments with the midwife at the beginning or end of the group session, or with individual clinical checks by the midwife provided in the group space (18-20), while the rest of the group can socialise.
-Self-assessments of blood pressure and urine have also been included in some gANC models(18, 20).
-Results from studies in the US, Iran and Sweden report improved satisfaction with care(19, 21-24), improved iron taking, higher birthweight, lower caesarean section rates, more breastfeeding and earlier diagnosis of complications(23).
-Higher self-esteem and lower levels of stress, social conflicts and depression have been reported, as have more visits to ANC by fathers-to-be, increased support in social contacts with other parents, and reduced costs(18, 19, 23, 25-28), despite more time spent with the midwife throughout pregnancy. gANC thus appears to enhance women's agency, dialogue, time with the midwife and social interaction, and to improve women's views of their care and also some of their pregnancy outcomes. gANC may be especially valuable for specific groups of women, as seen for example in studies among young African-American women in the United States(26, 29) and among Karen refugee women in Australia(15).
+This care model incorporates pregnancy assessments and parent education in small groups, either with shorter individual appointments with the midwife at the beginning or end of the group session, or with individual clinical checks by the midwife provided in the group space,18-20 while the rest of the group can socialise.
+Self-assessments of blood pressure and urine have also been included in some gANC models.
+Results from studies in the USA, Iran and Sweden report improved satisfaction with care,19 21-24 improved iron taking, higher birth weight, lower caesarean section rates, more breastfeeding and earlier diagnosis of complications.
+Higher self-esteem and lower levels of stress, social conflicts and depression have been reported, as have more visits to ANC by fathers-to-be, increased support in social contacts with other parents and reduced costs,18 19 21 23 25-27 despite more time spent with the midwife throughout pregnancy. gANC thus appears to enhance women's agency, dialogue, time with the midwife and social interaction, and to improve women's views of their care and also some of their pregnancy outcomes. gANC may be especially valuable for specific groups of women, as seen for example in studies among young African-American women in the USA and among Karen refugee women in Australia.

-The Hooyo-project ('mother' in Somali) is a gANC initiative developed in Sweden in response to the evidence about lack of equity in pregnancy care provision and poorer outcomes for Somali-born women. gANC has not been evaluated among immigrant women and families in Sweden, yet it may well be a model of care that can break down cultural and care barriers, enable better dialogue and understanding between caregivers and immigrant women and improve women's satisfaction with their care, especially if language support is provided(15).
+The Hooyo Project ('mother' in Somali) is a gANC initiative developed in Sweden in response to the evidence about lack of equity in pregnancy care provision and poorer outcomes for Somali-born women. gANC has not been evaluated among immigrant women and families in Sweden, yet it may well be a model of care that can break down cultural and care barriers, enable better dialogue and understanding between caregivers and immigrant women and improve women's satisfaction with their care, especially if language support is provided.

-The overall aim for this study is to develop and test the acceptability, and immediate impacts of gANC for Somali women residing in Sweden, in an effort to improve experiences of antenatal care, knowledge about childbearing and the Swedish health care system, emotional wellbeing and ultimately, pregnancy outcomes.
+The overall aim for this study is to develop and test the acceptability and immediate impacts of gANC for Somali women residing in Sweden in an effort to improve experiences of antenatal care, knowledge about childbearing and the Swedish healthcare system, emotional well-being and ultimately, pregnancy outcomes.

-Specific objectives include
+Specific objectives include:

-- 1) To establish with Somali-born women and antenatal caregivers the acceptability and feasibility of gANC and to develop an appropriate model in order to improve outcomes (Phases 1 and 2); - 2) To establish appropriate recruitment and data collection procedures and outcome measures in consultation with the Somali community and with care providers in order to evaluate the new model (Phase 2); and - 3) To implement and evaluate an agreed model of gANC in partnership with the Somali community and antenatal caregivers (Phases 3 and 4).
+- 1. To establish with Somali-born women and antenatal caregivers the acceptability and feasibility of gANC and to develop an appropriate model to improve outcomes (phases I and II). - 2.
+To establish appropriate recruitment and data collection procedures and outcome measures in consultation with the Somali community and with care providers to evaluate the new model (phase II). - 3.
+To implement and evaluate an agreed model of gANC in partnership with the Somali community and antenatal caregivers (phases III and IV).

-METHODS AND ANALYSIS
+METHODS AND ANALYSIS Design

-Design

-An intervention development and feasibility study including focus group discussions, a historically controlled evaluation and process evaluation(30, 31).
+An intervention development and feasibility study including focus group discussions, a historically controlled evaluation and process evaluation.
 The intervention is implemented in two antenatal care clinics in mid-Sweden.
-The feasibility and piloting includes testing procedures for acceptability, estimating the likely rates of recruitment and retention of women, and the calculation of appropriate sample sizes for future controlled trials.
-Complex interventions that are adjusted to local, specific(32) or personal needs(33) are likely to be more effective than completely standardised models(30).
+The feasibility and piloting includes testing procedures for acceptability, estimating the likely rates of recruitment and retention of women and the calculation of appropriate sample sizes for future controlled trials.
+Complex interventions that are adjusted to local, specific or personal needs are likely to be more effective than completely standardised models.
 Key principles underpinning the study are therefore:

-- Active involvement of Somali parents and midwives in needs assessment and care design - Attention to language and contextual factors - Flexibility in study methods to respond to issues as they arise - A care model ready to continue or be replicated after the project concludes with only minor adjustments.
+- Active involvement of Somali parents and midwives in needs assessment and care design. - ► Attention to language and contextual factors. - Flexibility in study methods to respond to issues as they arise. - A care model ready to continue or be replicated after the project concludes with only minor adjustments.